Fishing reports, NOAA tides, NWS weather

 LewesIndian River InletBroadkill Beach

-Surf Broadkill, Cape Henlopen, and the ocean beaches are a bunker, clam, and cut-bait read for stripers, drum, bluefish, kingfish, and sharks as water warms.
+Surf Fishing reports for Broadkill, Cape Henlopen, and the ocean beaches focus on bunker, clam, and cut-bait action for stripers, drum, bluefish, kingfish, and sharks as water warms.

 Inshore Indian River Inlet, canal edges, and Delaware Bay structure drive flounder, tog, weakfish, and bluefish updates when current and clean water line up.